Toronto Symphony Orchestra Tour

 For more than a century, the Toronto Symphony Orchestra (TSO) has played a fundamental role in shaping and celebrating Canadian culture.
 The TSO’s commitment to musical excellence and ability to spark connection remain as strong as ever.
 With a storied history of acclaimed concerts and recordings, Canadian and international tours, and impactful community partnerships, the orchestra is dedicated to engaging and enriching local and national communities through vibrant musical experiences.
 Music Director Gustavo Gimeno brings an expansive artistic vision, intellectual curiosity, and sense of adventure to programming the 93-musician orchestra that serves Toronto—one of the world’s most diverse cities.

-As a group of artists, teachers, and advocates who share the belief that music has the power to heal, inspire, and connect people from all walks of life, the TSO engages audiences young and old through an array of community-access, health-and-wellness, and education initiatives: It holds open houses and free concerts for members of the public at its long-time home of Roy Thomson Hall.
-Its Relaxed Performances are designed to be more welcoming for neurodiverse patrons, including those on the autism spectrum, and those with sensory and communication disorders, ADHD, and dementia.
-Art of Healing, its partnership with the Centre for Addiction and Mental Health, supports First Nations, Inuit, and Métis patients through musical storytelling and composition.
+As a group of artists, teachers, and advocates who share the belief that music has the power to heal, inspire, and connect people from all walks of life, the TSO engages audiences young and old through an array of community-access, health-and-well-being, and education initiatives: It holds open houses and free concerts for members of the public at its long-time home of Roy Thomson Hall.
+Its Relaxed Performances are designed to be more welcoming for Neurodiverse patrons, including those on the autism spectrum, and those with sensory and communication disorders, ADHD, and dementia.
+Art of Healing, its partnership with the Centre for Addiction and Mental Health (CAMH), supports clients through musical storytelling and composition.
+Symphony for the Soul brings members of the orchestra to Princess Margaret Cancer Centre for intimate performances that uplift and provide moments of solace for patients receiving treatment.
 TSOUND Connections harnesses music and technology to connect TSO musicians with seniors in care, to reduce social isolation and support well-being.
 Its Morning with the Toronto Symphony Orchestra program offers Open Rehearsals for high school music students from across the Greater Toronto Area.
+Through the School Concerts program, over 30,000 students in the GTA experience live orchestral music annually.
 In partnership with the Toronto Public Library, Symphony Storytime features orchestra members performing live alongside the reading of children’s books, expanding access to literacy and music education for families and children.
 And the TSO-affiliated Toronto Symphony Youth Orchestra is a tuition-free training program that has been dedicated to cultivating the next generation of Canadian artists for more than 50 years.

 Video